 I believe very strongly that the first port of call in connection with depression and anxiety ought to be a review of food and liquid intake after all you wouldn't put a plant in an environment it would not thrive and expect it to flourish.
 We tend to eat plastic processed foods which do not provide us with the raw materials to allow our bodies to function.
 If we want our plant to thrive we plant it in the type of soil it needs to be healthy and vibrant.
 Likewise we ought to be doing the same.
 My mental health has improved as a result of that approach.

-You have a special family history, do you think that it has influenced your depression? (to get worst or better)
+You have a special family history, do you think that it has influenced your depression?

 It is true that birds of a feather flock together that's important for support and getting through massively difficult times.
 My sister's and I help each other although I do also think it equally important to have associations with a range of individuals not just those of us with depression or anxiety so that new positives can be learned.

 You are a holistic therapist, since when have you been in practice?
 Have you found it helpful?
-Would you recommend it for other people with depression?

 I have been practising Holistic Therapies for eight years using massage, reflexology, aromatherapy and nutritional therapy for the last eight years.
 I worked with a number of clients with different needs.
 I volunteered for four years with the addictions agency I am now employed by.
 My client base were those with addictions and it was because of my own experience with anxiety and the lack of non-medication based treatments for this that I approached The Matthew Project.
 The results were amazing.
 Clients reported reduced anxiety, reduced use of drugs including prescribed sleeping tablets.
 I have worked with clients with sleeping issues, chronic pain, chronic anxiety etc.